Spatio-Causal Patterns of Sample Growth: A Combinatorial Perspective on Sample Growth

-The classic definition of factorials tells us that, to generate a permutation, we insert a new factor in all $m-1$ positions of a previous permutation, $m! = m \times (m-1)!$, and repeat.
-Each square is associated with one such step, when $m$ is limited, Eq.(\ref{eq-derangement-2}).
-Each (singleton) population $a$, defined as before, is represented by a square diagonal, Fig.\ref{fig-intro}(c).
-Subsequent square rows and columns correspond to $a$'s points-of-insertion, and permutations of its external factors.
-This suggests a process where we insert $a$ after varying, in every way, others; after each insertion, we observe the resulting outcome difference, $\Delta y(a)$.
-An unbiased effect estimate for $a$ is an average across all observations, and constitute an U-Statistic \cite{Lee:1990aa,ribeiro-ev}.
-There are $F_{m,n}=\sum_{t=0}^m\binom{m-t}{t}$ such sequential observations\footnote{with the convention that $\binom{m-t}{t}=0$, when $t>m$. }. $F_{m,n}$ is the number of factor fixations after $a$ - i.e., $\binom{m-1}{1} = m{-}1$ to fix any second factor, then $\binom{m-2}{2}$ to fix a third, etc.
+A singleton population $\{a\}$, defined as in the previous section, is represented by a square diagonal, Fig.\ref{fig-intro}(b).
+Behind each square and Shapley-value calculation (\textit{Sect.
+Other Related Work}) is an experimental procedure: add $a$ to every variation of other populations; with each insertion, observe before-after outcome differences, $\Delta y(a)$.
+An unbiased effect estimate for $a$ is an average across all possible observations, and constitutes an U-Statistic ~\citep{Lee:1990aa}.
+There are $F_{m,n}=\sum_{t=0}^{m-1}\binom{m-t}{t}$ such sequential observations\footnote{$\binom{m-t}{t}=0$, when $t>m$. }.
+To generate all of them, we need to fix each effect observation's first, second, third, etc. factors in order. $F_{m,n}$ correspond to the sum of the number of observations necessary to fix any first factor, $\binom{m-1}{1} = m{-}1$ , then $\binom{m-2}{2}$ to fix a second from the remaining, etc. until all $m-1$ factors are used.

+The relationship in Eq.(\ref{eq-intro-hyperbolic}) corresponds to the Cartesian equation of a rectangular hyperbola, $N_{+x_0} \times N_{-x_0} = c$, where $c$ is constant (although well-known, this is formulated in the \textit{Supplementary Material} for completeness).
+According to the previous, \textbf{these two quantities have different limits}, however, $N_{+x_0} \in [1,C_m]$ and $N_{-x_0} \in [1,F_{m,n}]$.
+The relationship can thus describe In large-populations sample limits by substituting $N_{+x_0} = C_m$ and in $N_{-x_0} = F_{m,n}$ in Eq.(\ref{eq-intro-hyperbolic}).
+As formulated next, the same result can be established from known rates across Pascal's triangle.

-The two previous quantities, $C_m$ and $F_{m,n}$, appear in Pascal's triangle, since a \emph{single} square can be thought as two mirrored triangles, justified to the left, Fig.\ref{fig-intro}(d, middle).
-The square's upper triangle is the set of all counterfactuals with $a$, and the lower, without $a$, Fig.\ref{fig-intro}(d, right).
-The number of all possible external conditions for a given square cell is a product of its coordinates, $\binom{m}{t} \times n$, Eq.(\ref{eq-derangement}).
-Square 'area' is the integration of all these individual area elements.
-Square area is related to EV, while balance between its two triangles' areas to CF. Growth bandwidth is defined, at time $t$, as $\omega = \frac{F_{m,n}}{D_n}(t)$, or, the number of external observations, $F_{m,n}(t)$, per derangement, $D_n(t)$, in samples or populations.
+The two previous quantities, $C_m$ and $F_{m,n}$, appear in Pascal's triangle (adjacent side and altitude), Fig.\ref{fig-intro2}(b).
+Since the main diagonal marks $a$'s possible 'times-of-insertion', the square's upper triangle contains the set of all counterfactuals with $a$, and the lower, without $a$, Fig.\ref{fig-intro2}(b).
+In respect to effect observations, we say that each individual effect observation is observed under $F_{m,n}$ in-sample backgrounds for each derangement $D_n$ (or twice this value in balanced samples).
+The sample background enumeration rate $\omega$, at time $t$, is thus defined as $\omega = \frac{F_{m,n}}{D_n}(t)$, or, the number of in-sample background observations, $F_{m,n}(t)$, per derangement, $D_n(t)$, across all populations in the sample.